CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 * data-load-resultSet-key: The object key under which your data can be found.
 Default: null

-* data-load-callback-data: Any custom data you want to make available to your custom function
+* data-load-callback-data: Any custom data you want to make available to your custom function.
 Default: {}